komministern/gca_simulator/README.md

 # gca simulator
-A GCA landing simulator using X-Plane 10.
+A GCA landing simulator using DCS (and X-Plane 10).